 They had a single computer available for use.
 This made me remember when I was staying in a hotel in Kyoto in 2016 with a sprained ankle and desperately working on my final paper for my Islamic theology class on a shared computer in the lobby with a Japanese keyboard at 1 in the morning.
 That’s an experience I’ll be happy to never have again.

 I had a late lunch at a nearby eco… co-op type… cafe?
 It seemed to be popular with locals and immensely crowded.
 The waiter resembled Jonathan Van Ness and had a similarly cheerful attitude.
 I had a coffee and a mixed salad for 20 francs.

 After that I headed to Lindenhof hill, one of Zurich’s top tourist attractions, which promised a sweeping view of the city.
 It was… okay?
 I mean, it wasn’t a steep hill, so the view wasn’t that panoramic, and there were a lot of trees in the way.

 After that I took a stroll down Bahnhofstrasse, Zurich’s famed street of non-stop shopping.
-Not my thing but it’s nice to people-watch, I guess.

 The St. Peter Church.